Dividends payable

 Dividends payable is a liability that comes into existence when a company declares cash dividends for its stockholders.
 When the board of directors of a company authorizes and declares a cash dividend, the dividends payable liability equal to the amount of dividends declared arises.

 Well established companies often pay dividends to their stockholders on regular basis.
-However, the students should keep in mind that no dividends payable liability comes into existence in a period unless and until the board of directors actually authorizes and declares the dividends in that period.
+However, students should keep in mind that no liability arises in a period unless and until the board of directors actually authorizes and declares the dividends in that period.

 Dividends payable liability on balance sheet

 Dividends payable are classified as current liability because they are mostly payable within one year period of the date of their declaration.
 If a balance sheet is prepared between the date of declaration of cash dividends and the date of actual payment of cash to stockholders, the balance in the dividends payable account must be reported in the current liabilities section of the balance sheet.
-For example, Metro Inc. declares a $500,000 cash dividend on December 15, 2018 and the cash payment against this dividend is to be made to stockholders on January 15, 2019.
-Now, if Metro prepares its financial statements on December 31, 2018, it must report dividends payable amounting to $500,000 as current liability in its balance sheet.
+For example, suppose, Metro Inc. declares a cash dividend of $500,000 on December 15, 2023 and the cash payment against this declaration is to be made on January 15, 2024.
+Now, if Metro prepares its financial statements on December 31, 2023, it must report a dividends payable liability of $500,000 in current liabilities section of its balance sheet.

 Dividends payable is a unique liability because the amount of this liability is payable to company’s own stockholders, not to a third party.